 Stephen Burke and Katie Lynch from Rockland Community College (RCC) showed a great example of using Open Educational Resources (OER) across multiple courses while tightly tying the courses together.
 I was extremely impressed with what they had accomplished.

 RCC fully implemented OER content in their English 101, 102, 103, and 104 courses.
-These are first year writing courses.
+These are the first-year writing courses.

 The OER content created and used is being delivered with a program called panOpen.
 With this program, the RCC team was able to upload content and remix it to suit the specific course.